microsoft/XPretrain/visualparsing/README.md

 ## Introdution

-we propose a fully Transformer visual embedding for Vision-Language Pre-training (VLP) to better learn visual relation and further promote inter-modal alignment.
+We propose a fully Transformer visual embedding for Vision-Language Pre-training (VLP) to better learn visual relation and further promote inter-modal alignment.
 Specifically, we propose a metric named Inter-Modality Flow (IMF) to measure the interaction between vision and language (i.e., inter-modality).
 We also design a novel masking